 My attitude is key.

-My attitude is the key to unlock the way I want my life to be.
+My attitude is the key to unlocking the way I want my life to be.